How Power Grids Work

 Power grids are tightly linked with other infrastructure systems:

-This interdependence is what makes power grids foundational to modern life.
+This interdependence makes power grids foundational to modern life.
+A failure in one system can affect others, creating complex interactions.

 The Future of Power Grids